pramsey/pramsey.github.io/_posts/2008-09-22-intel-ijg-and-image-artefacts.md

 Well, the problem looked to be in the JPEG writing, and Mapserver writes its JPEG via libgd by default, so I looked at the JPEG code in libgd for clues.
 There was little to find.
 LibJPEG is provides a very simple interface to writing out images, and the code in GD (gd_jpeg.c) was identical to the sample image compression code in the Intel IJG code base (cjpeg.c).

-I only had two clues to go on: first, the artefacts would go away, if we created the JPEGs in a &ldquo;progressive&rdquo; (interlaced) mode; second, the Intel cjpeg utility could create correct JPEGs in non-interlaced mode.
+I only had two clues to go on: first, the artefacts would go away, if we created the JPEGs in a  "progressive " (interlaced) mode; second, the Intel cjpeg utility could create correct JPEGs in non-interlaced mode.

 After taking a brain-break of a couple days, I found the problem while grepping the code and watching TV.
 Setting up a JPEG compressor requires that you provide the compressor with a buffer-fill function of your own design, so you can provide input from all kinds of sources.
 The implementation of the buffer-fill routine in the Intel example code had a switch in it, that checked if the mode was progressive or not!